-“The Flats Road” is the first piece in Alice Munro’s second book, Lives of Girls and Women.
-For an overview with links to reviews of the other pieces in this book, please click here.
+“The Flats Road” is the first piece in Alice Munro’s second book, Lives of Girls and Women (click here for links to reviews of the other pieces in Lives of Girls and Women).

 Since the last time we wrote about Alice Munro, I’ve seen quite a backlash.
 Christian Lorentzen seemed to break a dam when he published “Poor Rose,” a takedown of Munro’s entire oeuvre, in the London Review of Books (here).
 After that, I read hundreds of tweets from people saying they agreed with Lorentzen, Munro is boring, it’s all the same.
 I just can’t help but think these people have never really given Munro a chance.
 Lorentzen did, of course — he read almost all of her books — but he apparently read them all over the course of a few weeks, and it seems clear that when he did so he left all good will aside from the beginning.